d12frosted/elpa-mirror/gnu/rcirc-sqlite-readme.txt

   • for a search string
   • for a channel
-  • for a month
+  • for a time range
   • for a nick

-  Completion is used to choose a channel, month, or nick.
+  Completion is used to choose a channel, a time range, or nick.

   When a channel is chosen, the search is performed within the chat logs of that specific channel.
 Choose `All channels' to search everywhere.

-  When a month is chosen, the search is performed within the messages that were send in that specific month.
+  When a time range is chosen, the search is performed within the messages that were send in that specific range.
 Choose `Anytime' to search everywhere.

   When a nick is chosen, the search is performed within the chats of that specific nick.
 Choose `All nicks' to search independent of the sender.

   The search string is used to do a full text search in the SQLite